-The Lithics Working Group has reassessed a collection of palaeolithic artefacts assembled by Professor Henry Bury, a member of the Surrey Archaeological Society during the early 20th century, as well as the Geological Society and the Hampshire Field Club in which he was active into his 90’s.
-Professor Bury lectured at CambridgeUniversity, publishing articles on the geology of the South East in numerous academic journals.
+The Lithics Working Group has reassessed a collection of palaeolithic artefacts assembled by Henry Bury, a member of the Surrey Archaeological Society during the early 20th century, as well as the Geological Society and the Hampshire Field Club in which he was active into his 90’s.
+He published extensively on geology and palaeolithic artefacts in academic journals.

 Henry Bury lived in Farnham and his notes are preserved at FarnhamMuseum together with part of his extensive lithics collection.
 A large proportion of his collection came from the Farnham area.
 The Lithics Working Group have dealt only with those items deposited in Guildford Museum on long term loan from Ipswich Museum in 1962, which were subsequently permanently transferred in 2009.
 Unfortunately, IpswichMuseum possessed very little information about the collection which had been split at the time of the loan so that part of the collection is still on long term loan to NewportMuseum.
-Other items from the Bury Collection appear to be held in museums across the South East such as 81 palaeolithic implements held by the British Geological Survey alone.
+Other items from the Bury Collection are held in museums across England.

 The collection received by Guildford in March 1962 was in two boxes containing “Percival Martin flint implements from Farnham”.
-About half of these had in fact been collected by Bury, and those collected by Martin seem to have been acquired by Bury during the early 20th century.
-Percival Martin has not been traced, though Benjamin Harrison of Ightham and a notable Victorian collector of early implements records in his diary that he had several contacts with a “Mr Martin”.
+About half of these had in fact been collected by Bury, and those collected by Martin seem to have been acquired from Bury during the early 20th century.
+Percival Martin has now been traced as a contemporary and fellow member of the Geologists Association, and Benjamin Harrison of Ightham and a notable Victorian collector of early implements records in his diary that he had several contacts with a “Mr Martin”.
 Peter Harp also notes, from Harrison’s diary, that a PAB Martin of Kent was collecting early implements in West Kent and East Surrey between 1894 -14.
 The Percival Martin implements held by Guildford were collected between 1895 and 1909.